carlosdavis/wordpress-plugins/google-analytics-for-wordpress/readme.txt

 == Changelog ==

+= 4.2.4 =

+* Fixed bug introduced with 4.2.3 that wouldn't allow saving settings.
+* Now only flushing enabled W3TC caches.

+= 4.2.3 =

+* Removed Dashboard widget.
+* Improvements to comment form tracking.

+= 4.2.2 =

+* Fix for OAuth issues, caused by other plugins that don't check for the existence of a class.
+Namespaced the whole thing to prevent it.

+= 4.2.1 =

+* Minor bugfix.

+= 4.2 =

+* Google Authentication now happens using OAuth.
+The requests have become signed as an extra security measure and tokens have become more stable, as opposed to the prior tokens used with AuthSub.
+* Added support for cross-domain tracking.
+* Fixed various small bugs.

 = 4.1.3 =

 * Security fix: badly crafted comments could lead to insertion of "weird" links into comments.
 They'd have to pass your moderation, but still...
 Immediate update advised.
-Props to [David Whitehouse](http://www.david-whitehouse.org/) and [James Slater](http://james.slaterspage.com/) for finding it.
+Props to David Whitehouse and James Slater for finding it.

 = 4.1.2 =